 Finally, to be a true nutrition professional, you’ll need to have a genuine passion for helping people and a real desire to see them succeed.
 You’ll need to be committed to high standards of professional conduct and you should always ensure that you operate within the guidelines or codes of conduct of any professional organisations or bodies that you affiliate with (e.g., Association for Nutrition, Chartered Institute for the Management of Sport and Physical Activity).

-If you are serious about becoming a sports nutrition coach, you might want to consider completing our Level 4 Nutrition for Sport and Exercise Performance programme.
+If you are serious about becoming a sports nutrition coach, you might want to consider completing our Level 4 Sport and Exercise Nutrition course.
 This course is specifically designed to provide exercise professionals with the knowledge, skills and confidence to provide nutrition support, advice and education to amateur, semi-professional and even full-time athletes.Back to articles